mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 ##  What can a memory test tell us about Parkinson's?

 Memory is affected in Parkinson's, but usually in late stages of the disease.
 The more common symptoms, which affect nearly all Parkinson's patients, all involve degradation of motor abilities.
 Motor symptoms of Parkinson's include tremors, slowness of movement, rigidity, and instability in walking and balancing.
 Since these symptoms are more ubiquitious among patients than memory issues, it is unclear if a test of memory will be informative.
-Fortunately, the records from the memory game include data that might give a hint into motor issues aside from memory issues, with a bit of feature engineering.
+Therefore, my tasks in this project were twofold:

+1. Build a predictor of which patients have Parkinson's.

+2. Determine which features are the most predictive of disease state.

 ##  A peek at the data